 Chiropractic healthcare is of interest to neurologists because it is used as a treatment for several neurologic conditions.
 More importantly, severe neurologic complications can result from chiropractic manipulation.
 No scientific basis can be found for treatment of neurologic disorders by the technique of cervical manipulation by chiropractors.
 Although success has been claimed in the relief of backache, rigorously controlled studies have failed to prove the role of chiropractic manipulations in this benefit.
 Of concern are the serious neurologic complications resulting from cervical manipulation, of which the most important is stroke.
 Various recommendations are made to prevent these complications.

 • Chiropractic, a nonscientific method of healthcare, is used for treatment of several neurologic disorders.

-• Cervical spine manipulations are carried out not only for spinal problems, but are claimed to benefit many other diseases as well.
+• Cervical spine manipulations are carried out for spinal problems and are claimed to benefit many other diseases as well.

 • Neurologic complications can result from spinal manipulation, such as compression or dissection injury of the vertebral artery, causing stroke.

 Historical note and terminology